FREE TESTS

 • Capitalize the first word of every sentence.

-• Capitalize proper nouns, nouns that refer to a specific purpose place or thing
+• Capitalize proper nouns (i.e., nouns that refer to a specific person, place, or thing).

-• Ex: While in Central Park in New York City, John Smith decided to visit the Museum of Natural History nearby.
+• Example: While walking through Central Park in New York City, John decided to visit the Museum of Natural History nearby.

-• I’m not a big fan of The Lord of the Rings.
+• Example: I’m not a big fan of The Lord of the Rings movies.

 • Capitalize official titles only if they immediately precede the person they describe.

-• Ex: I wrote a letter to President Barack Obama.
+• Example: I wrote a letter to President Barack Obama.
 I told him that he was a great president.

-• Capitalize directions if they refer to a specific part of the country.
+• Capitalize directions if they refer to a specific region.

-• Ex: I moved to the South as a small child.
+• Example: I moved to the South as a young child.

 • Capitalize months and holidays.

-• I love December because we get to celebrate Christmas.
+• Example: I love December because we get to celebrate Christmas.

 • Capitalize acronyms.

-• Some FBI agents came to see me after I reported seeing a flying saucer.
+• Example: Some FBI agents came to see me after I reported seeing a flying saucer.

 Contractions vs. Possessives

 This section discusses the apostrophe.
-You use an apostrophe to create a contraction of two words.
-Contractions are common to informal writing.
+You use an apostrophe to create a contraction of two words or to indicate possession.
+Contractions are common in informal writing.

 Common Contractions